The Lying Down Meditation Posture

 - Heightened attention span

 Whether you’re sitting, reclining, or moving during your mindfulness sessions, we have guided meditations to support your practice.
-Our Mindworks Guided Meditation App contains a wealth of resources, including Mind Talks, blogs and meditations led by eminent, trustworthy meditators from around the world.
+Our Mindworks Guided Meditation App contains a wealth of resources, including Mind Talks, blogs and Guided Meditations led by eminent, trustworthy meditators from around the world.